God may already be at work in your imagination about how you will make an impact “that will last forever.”

 How will I be trained?

 All Ministry Team Members serving in the summer will participate in a mandatory National Training Conference in Colorado or Indiana.
 Pre-conference and post-conference online materials will also be made available.
-Supporting information is also found on the Resource section of the Ministry Team Member log-in pages.
+There are additional resources available through email, the team Facebook page, and our website.

 Can I be excused from training?